 So the next time you’re looking for a creative retreat, consider heading to north-central Iowa.
 There you’ll discover all of the unique ways Mason City embraces the arts.

-Charles H. MacNider Art Museum
+Visit the Charles H. MacNider Art Museum

 Whether I happen to stumble upon it or specifically plan my visit around taking in some art, I make a point to visit local art museums when I travel.
 So when I heard about the incredible collection at the Charles H. MacNider Art Museum I knew I needed to fit in a visit.

 The MacNider is home to a wonderful collection of American art by acclaimed artists like Andy Warhol and Roy Lichtenstein as well as up-and-coming contemporary artists.
 Not only does this lovely museum offer free admission to view its collection (though you can support their work through a donation), but the building itself is absolutely stunning.
 In fact, the second-story atrium offers an amazing view of the river bluffs below.
 During my visit I enjoyed a quiet break from exploring near the atrium’s bubbling koi pond while admiring the flowing river.

 In addition to the museum’s impressive art collection, the MacNider is also home to a collection of marionettes handmade by Bil Baird.
 If they look familiar it’s because Baird’s puppets were featured in the 1965 classic “The Sound of Music” staring Julie Andrews.
 Baird grew up in Mason City and today the MacNider holds the largest collection of his puppets anywhere in the world.

 Whimsical, beautiful and wildly nostalgic, experiencing his fanciful creations was one of the highlights of my visit.
 If you visit, I dare you not to hum “The Lonely Goatherd” to yourself as you admire his work.

 Charles H. MacNider Art Museum, 303 2nd Street SE in Mason City, Iowa